About me and links

 All this coal being burnt had it’s effects.
 Walking to primary school in the occasional London ‘Pea-Souper’ fogs was quite surreal as this thick yellowish fug you’d walk through greatly reduced not only visibility but muted sound too.

-Car ownership was low then and I remember Mr William used to park his green Morris Oxford by the side-school entrance in Highworth Road.
+Car ownership was low then and I remember Mr Williams used to park his green Morris Oxford by the side-school entrance in Highworth Road.
+As far as I can remember no other teachers had cars whereas a few years later at Enfield at least half of the staff drove to school and one or two 6th formers from wealthier families had cars.

 As far back as I can remember you knew summer was coming by the onset of hearing people gardening.
 The click click click of shears as most front gardens had privet hedges that needed trimming, - all done by hand.
 This heralded the Spring!.Then there was the unmistakable back and forth rattle of the ubiquitous Qualcast push-pull hand lawnmower.
 As so few people had cars to take the cuttings to the tip it seemed that everyone burnt their garden waste as bonfires followed the trimming and mowing.
 Mum would curse if her washing was out when someone did this.
 She’d round up my sister and I to get the washing in quickly saying ‘someone’s having a ‘smother’, her word for bonfire.

 Slowly but surely petrol mowers came along and brought their own new’ bom bom bom bom bom’ Sunday concertos.
 It didn’t take long to mow the lawns of these small gardens with a motor mower compared to the old ‘push - pull’ job.
 Electric mowers appeared and were more affordable, somehow we eventually got one.
 Next door, Junes Dad Roy, [that Mum knicknamed ‘Blokie] was a bit of a handyman and was always tinkering in his shed, mainly on his lathe.
 I was fascinated at his skills especially as my Dad couldn’t knock a nail in.
 Roy made his own electric mower using a small trolley and an electric motor that drove a sharpened car radiator fan which became the blade.
 It was much quieter than the ‘bought’ ones, never cut out like our one did every two minutes and never seemed to go wrong.
 He should have patented it.
-The newly emerging Black & Decker mains powered hedge trimmers consigned many manual shears to the shed forever and indeed more than a few people to their deaths when they cut through the cable before electronic ‘safety trips’ came into being!
+Then newly emerging Black & Decker mains powered hedge trimmers killed off another familiar sound replacing 'clip clip clip clip' of shears with their loud whirring noise right up until one cut through the cable after which silence prevailed until it was fixed.
+The fastest time it took me to cut through a hedge-trimmer cable was 10 minutes from out of the box.

 The Grim Reaper made occasional calls to our road.
 Curtains had to be closed at least when the hearse passed by the neighbouring houses and often for days before depending on the level of respect nearby households wanted to show for the deceased.